yosemitefalls/assembly/Lab5/README.txt

 then the string compare the char compare.
 It wasnt the best approach because I thought it was gunna be easier then it was
 What did you learn in this lab?
-I learned the need to store things in remp reigsters do to memory overwriting.
+I learned the need to store things in temp reigsters do to memory overwriting.
 I also learned the value of sub routines (there kinda like methods) and jr ra (kinda like return statement) however in order to use them propoerly you have to implement a stack which is what I did in order ot use them.
 Using all these things in coordination is what I learnedin this lab Did you encounter any issues?
 Were there parts of this lab you found enjoyable?